read2me-online/read2me-widget/README.md

 - numerous voices and supported languages ([see here for a full list](https://app.swaggerhub.com/apis/Read2Me/convert/1.0.0#/default/get_convert_1_0_0_voices))
 - ability to choose whether or not the audio should update on content change (i.e. should the podcast keep up to date with your article text or just serve the first version)
 - graceful behaviour on package quota exhaustion: will continue serving existing podcasts and the widget will simply self-destruct in case it's placed on a new article
-- for developers: widget(s) are exposed through `window.Read2Me.PlayerInstances` and the core backend API wrappers are exposed through `window.Read2Me.BackendWrapper` and `window.Read2Me.AnalyticsBackendWrapper`
 - API is [publicly documented](https://swaggerhub.com/apis/Read2Me/)
 - serve ads that are immune to adblockers by inlining text into the content and hiding it from viewers using CSS